 Registering for Online Account Access

-- When you register for Northwestern Mutual online account access, we request personal information, including your product number and Social Security number, to verify your identity.
+- When you register for Northwestern Mutual online account access, we will require several pieces of personal information from you, possibly including your product number and/or Social Security number.
 This helps ensure that only you may register to access your own accounts.

-- Avoid accessing your online accounts through publicly shared computers if possible.
+- Avoid accessing your online accounts through publicly shared computers.

 A strong password is important to protect your online accounts.
 When you are selecting a password, keep the following tips in mind:

 Password management software, a virtual space that allows you to safely store your account usernames and passwords, can help simplify choosing and maintaining passwords for your online accounts.
 Make sure to keep your passwords updated within your password manager.
 Several password management applications are available for a variety of devices and operating systems.
 Check with a trusted technology expert to help you choose the appropriate password manager tool for your needs.